madetech/blog/posts/alpine-stack-size.md

 This is a liskov substition principle violation.

-*Object-orientism?
-How does that come in?*
+*Liskov substituion principle??
+That's an object-oriented principle?
+How does libc relate to Objects?*

 The dependency on what libc implementation is used is controlled by the Linux distribution (the caller of your Ruby application).